kubernetes-sigs/aws-load-balancer-controller/docs/deploy/security_groups.md

 From version v2.3.0 onwards, the controller restricts port ranges in the backend security group rules by default.
 This improves the security of the default configuration.
 The LBC should generate the necessary rules to permit traffic, based on the Service and Ingress resources.

 If needed, set the controller flag `--disable-restricted-sg-rules` to `true` to permit traffic to all ports.
+This may be appropriate for backwards compatability, or troubleshooting.